-The project arose initially from the 2022 publication of an ambitious book, “Climate Restoration: the Only Future That Will Sustain the Human Race” by Peter Fiekowsky with Carole Douglis.
-It goes well beyond the scope of the book to explore the fundamental psychological, social and economic obstacles to climate restoration, how to break these open, and the need to reframe our future through regeneration, rather than exploitation, of our planet and climate.
+The series arose initially from the 2022 publication of an ambitious book, “Climate Restoration: the Only Future That Will Sustain the Human Race” by Peter Fiekowsky with Carole Douglis.
+Yet it goes well beyond the book as an independent exploration of the obstacles to climate restoration - scientific, technical, psychological, social, and economic - how to break these open and reframe our future through regeneration, rather than exploitation, of our planet and climate.

-The series covers four kinds of nature-based climate technologies which can, when fully funded and scaled up along with large-scale ecosystem restoration, repair our climate and planet.
-They are also affordable: seaweed permaculture, atmospheric CO2 removal, methane oxidation, ecosystem restoration and proforestation (strict conservation of mature forests and other carbon sinks).
+The series covers four kinds of affordable, nature-based climate technologies which can, when fully funded and scaled up along with large-scale ecosystem restoration, repair our climate and planet.
+They are: methane oxidation, seaweed permaculture and blue carbon, and atmospheric CO2 removal.

-Top global scientists, economists, justice advocates and indigenous wisdom elders reflect on the crossroads at which our civilization finds itself in 2023 – and the urgent action needed on a global-grand-challenge scale to reduce catastrophic risk to our future.
+Top global scientists, economists, politicians, social changemakers, justice advocates and indigenous wisdom keepers reflect on the crossroads at which our civilization finds itself in 2023 – and the urgent action needed on a global-grand-challenge scale to reduce catastrophic risk to our future.
 The series delivers pathways to that action.